-Studio, I know.
+Studio, I know what that is.
 But what's plein air?

 Everyone knows about the artist working away in their studio, but many have never heard of "plein air" painting.